Torontow/README_Generator/README.md

 ## Contributing

-I did this one all by my lonesome, but I sure learned a lot doing it.
+If you would like to contribute to this project, please contact me with the information below.
+You are incouraged to follow the [Contributor Covenant](https://www.contributor-covenant.org/).

 ## Tests

 I built the appliction using VSCode and used the README Preview feature to make sure everything looked and functioned the way it needed to.
+There are currently no tests built to test the project.

 ## Questions/Contact